Jan 23, 2026

 What's particularly impressive is how some keyboards handle bilingual dictation.
 You can start a sentence in English, switch to Spanish mid-thought, and the AI will transcribe both parts correctly without you having to manually switch language modes.

 The accuracy varies by language, of course.
-Major languages like English, Spanish, French, German, Chinese, and Japanese tend to have the best recognition rates.
-Less common languages might still have some issues with accents or dialect variations.
+Major languages like English, Spanish, French, German, Chinese, and Japanese tend to have the best recognition rates—we're seeing over 95% accuracy in ideal conditions for these languages as of 2026.
+Less common languages might still have some issues with accents or dialect variations, though the gap is closing faster than anyone expected thanks to crowdsourced voice training programs.

 Some keyboards even offer voice translation features, where you can speak in one language and have it transcribed in another.
 The quality isn't always perfect, but it's useful for basic communication when you're traveling or talking with someone who speaks a different language.